-That said, a master's in communication online degree program could help position you for career advancement–and, in turn, higher earning potential.
-According to the U.S. Bureau of Labor Statistics, those who had a bachelor's degree in communication and other fields received median weekly earnings of $1,198 in 2018.1 By comparison, those who had a master's degree in the same time period received median weekly earnings of $1,434.1
+That said, a master's in communication online degree program could help position you for career advancement – and, in turn, higher earning potential.
+According to the U.S. Bureau of Labor Statistics, those who had a bachelor's degree in communication and other fields received median weekly earnings of $1,305 in 2020.1 By comparison, those who had a master's degree in the same time period received median weekly earnings of $1,545.1

 How long does it take to get a master's degree in communications?

 That means, if you're balancing a job, commitments with family or any other host of responsibilities, you can take on the work that fits your schedule.
-Our advisors will work closely with you to map out a course plan–and if, for whatever reason, your schedule changes, we can adjust accordingly.
+Our advisors can work closely with you to map out a course plan – and if, for whatever reason, your schedule changes, we can adjust accordingly.

-We also accept up to 12 transfer credits for all master's programs, helping you pick up right where you left off (and save tuition along the way).
+We also accept up to 12 transfer credits, helping you pick up right where you left off (and save tuition along the way).